c0nn0r/5G_IoT_Smart_Footbeds/README.md

 Each footbed incorporates a 10-point Force Strain Resistor (FSR) array to measure pressure across the foot in motion and at rest.
 The footbed also includes a 9-DOF IMU for dead-reckoning foot orientation.
 Data from the FSR and IMU are fused and formatted by a Python script running on a Raspberry PI before being sent to a central server over 5G IoT data connection.

-This was a 6 week project, with final prototype being successfully demonstrated, and selected for advancement at “Hubraum” a 5G Internet of Things incubator that is part of Deutsch Telekom’s initiative to pipeline 5G IoT demonstrators.
+This was a 6 week project, with final prototype being successfully demonstrated, and selected for advancement at “Hubraum” a 5G Internet of Things incubator that is part of Deutsch Telekom’s initiative to pipeline 5G IoT demonstrators (https://twitter.com/WTOllson/status/1056938337515106304).

 With little technical specification fro JumpstartCSR I was responsible for the entirety of design/build/test cycle.
 Deliverables included: